ducharmemp/mobstr/README.md

 // Top level await for illustrative purposes only addAll(await getAllCompanies([1, 2, 3, 4))
 findOne(Company, 1).employees.push(new Employee());

+...
+// Maybe we want to show a table of the company in one column with an employee in the other join(Company, Employees).map((company, employee) => [company.id, employee.id])
 ```

 ## Running the tests